Selective Auditory Attention Decoding with a Two-Node Wireless EEG Sensor Network

 Abstract

-Objective.
-Selective auditory attention decoding (sAAD) enables neuro-steered hearing devices through identification of the attended speaker in a multi-speaker environment, using neural activity recorded with electroencephalography (EEG).
-Despite substantial progress in decoding algorithms, practical deployment remains constrained by a lack of wearable, unobtrusive, and fully wireless EEG acquisition solutions.
-Therefore, this work aims to evaluate whether reliable sAAD can be achieved under realistic hardware constraints imposed by miniaturized, galvanically isolated EEG sensor nodes.
-Approach.
-We investigate sAAD using a wireless EEG sensor network (WESN) setup consisting of two synchronized, compact around-ear EEG sensor nodes worn bilaterally.
-The nodes are fully galvanically isolated (i.e., there is no wire between them), each providing four local EEG channels derived from five pre-gelled electrodes, including a local reference.
+Selective auditory attention decoding (sAAD) enables neuro-steered hearing devices by identifying the attended speaker in a multi-speaker environment from neural activity recorded with electroencephalography (EEG).
+Despite algorithmic progress, practical deployment remains constrained by a lack of wearable, unobtrusive, and fully wireless EEG acquisition solutions.
+Therefore, this work aims to evaluate whether reliable sAAD can be achieved under realistic hardware constraints imposed by using a wireless EEG sensor network (WESN) consisting of miniaturized, galvanically isolated EEG sensor nodes.
+Here, we use such a WESN consisting of two synchronized, compact around-ear EEG sensor nodes worn bilaterally.
+Each node provides four local EEG channels derived from five pre-gelled electrodes, including a local reference.
 Sample-wise wireless synchronization of data from both nodes enables joint processing as an eight-channel EEG.
-Using a newly recorded dataset acquired with this setup, we evaluate correlation-based stimulus decoding and assess the effects of miniaturization and galvanic isolation between WESN nodes.
-Main results.
-Using a standard correlation-based stimulus decoding approach, an average sAAD accuracy of 69.24% is achieved on 60s decision windows, comparable to wired around-ear EEG systems that measure long-distance scalp potentials.
-Hidden Markov model-based post-processing further improves performance to a steady-state accuracy of 77.17% with an average attention switch detection time of 32.79s.
-Combining sensor nodes at both ears outperforms single-ear configurations, primarily through increased robustness via redundancy rather than by exploiting complementary spatial information.
+On a newly recorded dataset acquired with this setup, correlation-based stimulus decoding achieves an average sAAD accuracy of 69.24% on 60s decision windows, comparable to wired around-ear EEG systems that measure long-distance scalp potentials.
+Hidden Markov model-based post-processing further improves to a steady-state accuracy of 77.17% with an average simulated attention switch detection time of 32.79s.
+Combining sensor nodes at both ears outperforms single-ear configurations, primarily by providing redundancy that increases robustness rather than by exploiting complementary spatial information.
 Finally, we show that a fixed bipolar configuration using four electrodes per ear, yielding three channels, suffices to maintain performance.
-Significance.
-These results demonstrate the practical feasibility of sAAD using a fully wireless, galvanically isolated around-ear WESN.
-By establishing a realistic performance benchmark under practical hardware constrains, this work represents a considerate step towards deployable neuro-steered hearing devices.
+These results demonstrate the practical feasibility of sAAD using a fully wireless, galvanically isolated around-ear WESN and establish a realistic performance benchmark under practical hardware constraints.

 Postdoctoral researcher